Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-refine/index.md

 ---
 ## Sanitization
 The sanitization property lets you enforce some general conditions within the graph.
 Note that is applied after the refinement.
+*Note that this is not mutually exclusive with filters: sanitization happens has a post-process after the "raw" refinement is completed.*

 | Sanitization       | Description          |
 |:-------------|:------------------|